czbiohub-sf/MIDAS/docs/output.rst

 +++++++++++++++++++++++++++++++++

 `GTDB R06-RS202 <https://gtdb.ecogenomic.org/stats/r202>`_ contains 45,555 bacterial and 2,339 archaeal species clusters
 spanning 258,406 genomes, released on April 27th, 2021.
-The genome members for each species cluster is specified in the `sp_clusters_r202.tsv <https://data.ace.uq.edu.au/public/gtdb/data/releases/release202/202.0/auxillary_files/sp_clusters_r202.tsv>`_, upon which order six-digit numeric species ids are assigned.
+The genome members for each species cluster are specified in the `sp_clusters_r202.tsv <https://data.ace.uq.edu.au/public/gtdb/data/releases/release202/202.0/auxillary_files/sp_clusters_r202.tsv>`_, upon which order six-digit numeric species ids are assigned.
 GTDB only provided the sequences of the representative genomes, and we downloaded all the genomes from